u-ashish/shishyko-site/content/essays/public-systems-of-science.md

 > I believed that the most important software [...] needed to be built like cathedrals, carefully crafted by individual wizards or small bands of mages working in splendid isolation... the Linux community seemed to resemble a great babbling bazaar of differing agendas and approaches out of which a coherent and stable system could seemingly emerge. - Eric Raymond, The Cathedral and the Bazaar

 Not too long ago, there was one dominant way to build software: highly centralized, hierarchical, meticulously planned, opaque.
 Eventually, a new decentralized mechanism emerged within the Linux ecosystem.
 It was Darwinian, the way ideas surfaced, evolved, and endured.
-Though it seemed chaotic from the outside, it proved far more adaptive, transparent, and generative.
+Though it seemed chaotic from the outside, it proved far more adaptive and transparent

-This exact tension exists in science today: slow, siloed, and centered on polished artifacts.
-Yet this same system gave us CRISPR, CAR-T cell therapy, and mRNA vaccines.

-Still, the process remains optimized for a different era.
-Most of what’s learned in science - the discarded hypotheses, failed experiments, subtle insights - is lost or locked away.
-Knowledge is shared late, selectively, and often too narrowly.

-As I reflect on Eric Raymond’s analysis in The Cathedral and the Bazaar, I can’t help but wonder how much more we could achieve if we borrowed lessons from the Bazaar.
+Our current system of science is similarly slow, siloed, and centered around crafted, polished papers.
+A process that was optimized for a different era.
+And though this system gave us breakthroughs like CRISPR, CAR-T cell therapy, and so much more, as I reflect on Eric Raymond’s analysis in The Cathedral and the Bazaar, I can’t help but wonder how much more we could achieve if we borrowed lessons from the Bazaar.

-A modern, perhaps public system of science that’s decentralized, collaborative, and faster.
-Where scientists work iteratively, are empowered to share not just polished findings, but hypotheses, claims, evidence sooner.
-One where it’s easier to contextualize knowledge at scale.

-By rethinking what counts as a publishable unit of knowledge, properly tracking and crediting authorship contributions, and creating a new substrate to represent our collective knowledge, we can build a system that reflects how science actually happens, and unlock faster, more collaborative, and transformative discovery.
+By rethinking how we represent knowledge at a level deeper than the paper and properly tracking and crediting intellectual contributions of authors, we can lay a new foundation for our collective knowledge.
+One that unlocks a future of science that reflects how science actually happens, with more collaborative, efficient, and transformative discovery.

 ### Polish and Perish: The Cathedral Erases Knowledge